andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ## Analyse

-In this phase, we begin our analysis of the data by checking the following statistics to compare casual users and annual members based on the ride-type, trip duration and location:
+In this phase, we conduct our analysis of the data using SQL queries by checking the following statistics to compare casual users and annual members based on the ride-type, trip duration and location:

 1. Users by ride type
 2. Number of rides per month